pa/kodekloud-assignment/README.md

     └── docker-compose.yml
 ```

-- [docker-compose.yml](docker-compose.yml) - Used to deploy docker swarm stack with two services (task one and task two) in a docker swarm cluster.
+- [docker-compose.yml](docker-compose.yml) - Used to deploy docker swarm stack with two services ([task-one](task-one) and [task-two](task-two)) in a docker swarm cluster.
 - [task-one](task-one)
   - [Dockerfile](task-one/Dockerfile) - Copies [container-handler](task-one/container-handler.sh) script into the filesystem of the container and execute it within the container
   - [README.md](task-one/README.md) - Contains instructions to build image and deploy docker swarm stack in swarm cluster
   - [arch_diagram.png](task-one/arch_diagram.png) - Architecture diagram for task one docker swarm stack
   - [container-handler.sh](task-one/container-handler.sh) - Creates two sibiling containers, one with  `priviliged` mode enabled.
 Also waits for `docker stack rm <stack_name>` signal and kills the sibiling when `SIGTERM` is received
-  - [docker-compose.yml](task-one/docker-compose.yml) - It has one service and uses an existing network to deploy `container-handler` conatiner to bring up sibiling containers, one with  `priviliged` mode enabled
+  - [docker-compose.yml](task-one/docker-compose.yml) - It has one service and uses an existing network to deploy `container-handler` container to bring up sibiling containers, one with  `priviliged` mode enabled
 - [task-two](task-two)
   - [Dockerfile](task-two/Dockerfile) - Copies [apparmor profiles](task-two/apparmor-profiles/) and [container-handler](task-two/container-handler.sh) script into the filesystem of the container and execute the script within container
   - [README.md](task-two/README.md) - Contains instructions to build image and deploy docker swarm stack in swarm cluster